GuanceCloud/datakit/internal/export/doc/en/inputs/vsphere.md

 ---

-This collector gathers resource usage metrics from vSphere clusters, including resources such as CPU, memory, and network, and reports this data to the Guance Cloud.
+This collector gathers resource usage metrics from vSphere clusters, including resources such as CPU, memory, and network, and reports this data to the <<<custom_key.brand_name>>>.

 ## Configuration {#config}